r1webs/r1-light/README.md

-r1-light
+sharedUI
 ========

-<p>r1-light is a light weight UI library developed using jQuery</p>
+<p>sharedUI is a light weight UI library developed using jQuery</p>
-<p>r1-light will make you comfortable to use UI components.
+<p>sharedUI will make you comfortable to use UI components.
 Code written in a very easy way to easily understand and customize.
 I give you full control over the plugin that you can edit/upgrade and you can suggest me the best approch also.</p>
-<p>Now r1-light has almost 9 UI components</p>
+<p>Now sharedUI has almost 9 UI components</p>
 <ol>
   <li>Multi level Drop down menu</li>
   <li>Custom Tool tip</li>